VonRiddarn/reversi-game-server/README.md

 1️⃣ Clone the repo using `git clone link-to-repo`
 2️⃣ Install dependencies with `npm i`
-3️⃣ Generate database types using `npx prisma generate`
+3️⃣ ORM STEP - NOT STREAMLINED
 _This will generate TypeScript types for all entities._
-4️⃣ ORM STEP - NOT SETUP
+4️⃣ ORM STEP - NOT STREAMLINED
 _This will create the tables in your local Postgres, so make sure your user has proper privileges!_
 5️⃣ Run the project using `npm run dev`
 _Note, this just transpiles and runs the project.
 It does not actually create a hot reload developer environment._